 Protecting your data is critical which is why you will already be using remote access on desktops restricting the documents that can be taken out of the company network.
-The biggest challenge with BYOD is remaining in full control of your company data preventing keeping everything separate from the employee’s personal information as it is their device.
-All of that securely.
+The biggest challenge with BYOD is remaining in full control of your company data and keeping everything separate from the employee’s personal information (as it is their device), while staying secure.

-When dealing with clients, the data protection becomes a greater issue, in the advent of GDPR and data privacy laws.
+When dealing with clients, data protection becomes a greater issue, in the advent of GDPR and data privacy laws.
 It is your responsibility to look after your client data, and so you must restrict the data transferred onto a mobile device.
-Many devices are backed up on the phone cloud providers which may be outside of Europe.
+Many devices are backed up on the phone manufacturers cloud services, which may be outside of Europe.